mathewgomas-alfred/mathewgomas.io/reference_manual/tools/shape_selection.rst

 .. hint::

     When a stop triangle is selected, it is highlighted with a slight blue outline.
-The selected stop triangle will change its color and opacity accordingly when this options are changed.
+The selected stop triangle will change its color and opacity accordingly when these options are changed.

 .. hint::

     You can edit the gradient in two ways.
 The first one is the actual gradient in the docker that you can manipulate.
 Vectors always use stop-gradients.
-    The other way to edit gradients is editing their position on canvas.
+    The other way to edit gradients is editing their position on the canvas.

 Right-click menu
 ----------------